 - (a) If a Notice of Motion is not:

-- (i) moved either by the Proposer of it or where the Chairman considers it appropriate, by one of the other signatories on the Proposer's behalf; and
+- moved either by the Proposer of it or where the Chairman considers it appropriate, by one of the other signatories on the Proposer's behalf; and

 - (ii) seconded,

 then unless postponed by consent of the Chairman, it shall be treated as withdrawn and may not be moved without a new notice.
 This will also apply to Notices of Motion that are unable to be moved due to the expiration of the time period allowed under paragraph C3(a) or any extension of that period under paragraph C3(b).
-Accordingly, there will no rolling-over of Notices of Motion from one meeting to the next.